-(b) We use your information collected from the website to enable your use of the website services, to personalise your repeat visits to our website and to administer the website.
+(b) We use your information collected from the website to enable your use of the website services, to personalise email communications and to administer the website.

 (d) Once you have made a donation, we will use your information to send statements and receipts to you.